jortle/maze-solver/README.md

 #### What I have added
 * buttons to create a new maze, reset the maze, and solve the maze
 * refactoring to make the button logic easier to create and maintain
+* breadth-first search algorithm a button to switch the algorithm

 #### to add
 * buttons to pause/play the animation
-* new search algorithms and a way to switch between them
 * a way to select the rows and columns of the maze

 ### How to run